foohasmallya/tfx/docs/guide/index.md

     * Convert floats to integers by assigning them to buckets based on the observed data distribution

-*   [**TensorFlow**](train.md) is used for training models with TFX.
-It ingests training data and modeling code and creates a SavedModel result.
+*   [**TensorFlow**](train.md) is a library that is used for training models with TFX.
+It ingests training data and modeling code, and creates a `SavedModel` result.
 It also integrates a feature engineering pipeline created by TensorFlow Transform for preprocessing input data.

 *   [**TensorFlow Model Analysis (TFMA)**](tfma.md) is a library for evaluating TensorFlow models.
-It is used along with TensorFlow to create an EvalSavedModel, which becomes the basis for its analysis.
-It allows users to evaluate their models on large amounts of data in a distributed manner, using the same metrics defined in their trainer.
+It is used along with TensorFlow to create an `EvalSavedModel`, which becomes the basis for its analysis.
+It allows users to evaluate their models on large amounts of data in a distributed manner using the same metrics defined in their trainer.
 These metrics can be computed over different slices of data and visualized in Jupyter notebooks.

 * [**TensorFlow Metadata (TFMD)**](https://github.com/tensorflow/metadata)
-provides standard representations
-for metadata that are useful when training machine learning models with TensorFlow.
+is a library that provides standard representations for metadata.
+These representations are useful when training machine learning models with TensorFlow.
 The metadata may be produced by hand or automatically during input data analysis, and may be consumed for data validation, exploration, and transformation.
 The metadata serialization formats include:

-    * A schema describing tabular data (e.g., tf.Examples)
+    * A schema describing tabular data (Ex: `tf.Examples`)
     * A collection of summary statistics over such datasets

 * [**ML Metadata (MLMD)**](mlmd.md)